dikortis/LetsTalkETC/Episodes/Episode_14.md

-obviously I'm programmer so it's natural for me to do that but you know and software like you know internet explorer or something like that five point oh you know has exploits people are designing exploits for it they're gonna figure out how they can install their spyware on
+obviously I'm programmer so it's natural for me to do that but you know and software like you know internet explorer or something like that five point you know has exploits people are designing exploits for it they're gonna figure out how they can install their spyware on